 Teslong makes a broad range of endoscope inspection cameras.
 You will find a range of prices and applications within the Teslong product line.
 When you are shopping for an endoscope ask yourself: What you plan to use it for.
 Whether you want to use it with your own device or choose one with a screen.
 Whether you need a WiFi, USB, or stand-alone design.
 Your budget.
 Whether you want the probe to have some flexibility, have controllable articulation or be rigid.
 The resolution of the image you want or need.
 Whether you want a fixed (near) focus or autofocus lens design.

 Most of the endoscopes available for rent are very expensive and are made for specialized applications like sewage inspection cameras for plumbers.
 That is great if you are a plumber, but for basic home and mechanic DIY use it’s usually less expensive to just buy a USB or WiFi endoscope as your first endoscope and see how it works for you - they really aren’t that expensive.

 When it comes to choosing an endoscope, there are several factors you need to consider:

-Endoscopes can work with a smartphone or laptop either via WiFi or through a USB connection, otherwise, you can select an endoscope that works independently, without the need for any other device.
+Endoscopes can work with a smartphone or laptop either via WiFi or through a USB connection, otherwise, you can select a stand-alone endoscope that works without the need for any other device.